microbus-io/fabric/docs/structure/coreservices.md

 * [Control](../structure/coreservices-control.md) is not actually a microservice but rather a stub microservice used to generate a client for the `:888` [control subscriptions](../tech/controlsubs.md)
 * The [HTTP egress proxy](../structure/coreservices-httpegress.md) relays HTTP requests to non-`Microbus` URLs
 * The [HTTP ingress proxy](../structure/coreservices-httpingress.md) bridges the gap between HTTP clients and the microservices running on `Microbus`
-* The [inbox](../structure/coreservices-inbox.md) microservice transforms incoming emails to actionable events
 * The [metrics](../structure/coreservices-metrics.md) microservice aggregates metrics from all microservices in response to a request from Prometheus
 * The [OpenAPI portal](../structure/coreservices-openapiportal.md) microservice renders a catalog of the OpenAPI endpoints of all microservices.
+* The [SMTP ingress](../structure/coreservices-smtpingress.md) microservice transforms incoming emails to actionable events